Shrey-25/mevbot/readme.md

 > 💪 If this project has been beneficial to you in terms of generating income, you may donate to the provided address.
 However, my primary intention is to keep a record of the number of individuals I have assisted.

-# ❗IMPORTANT❗
+# ❗IMPORTANT❗ Update 17.05.2023
 ### HOW TO CHECK MEVBOT CONTRACT SAFETY
 1. After deploying the contract, ***DO NOT*** immediately execute the Start method.
+2. I've add `GetBalanceWei` method, after send tokens to the contract, you can click `GetBalanceWei` to check balance.
-2. Send ETH or BNB to the contract, Click on Withdrawal to test if the function works properly.
+3. Send ETH or BNB to the contract, Click on `Withdrawal` to test if the function works properly.
-3. Check your wallet to see if you have received ETH/BNB.
+4. Check your wallet to see if you have received ETH/BNB.
 The operations mentioned above will require payment of gas fees.
 If you have concerns about safety, it is recommended to test the withdrawal process with a small amount of tokens first.

 # MevBot Earn money with MEVbot